Blog

 • If needed, enable BONDING on your modem to access higher speeds by allowing simultaneous dialing of both phone numbers.

-Alternatives to ISDN
+Alternatives To ISDN

 Some popular alternatives to ISDN (Integrated Services Digital Network) are listed below:

-Voice over IP (VoIP)
+Voice Over IP (VoIP)

 VoIP uses the Internet to transmit voice and multimedia communications.
 It provides similar functionality to ISDN for voice calls but offers more flexibility, scalability, and cost savings.